Code-the-Dream-School/python-200/lessons/05_AI_intro/openai_learnings.md

 ## Using built-in moderation and guardrails

 The moderations endpoint is used for identifying harmful content(text/image) and to take corrective measures with the users or filter content.
+It is a really cool *free* service that you can incorporate in your back-end to moderate the responses from your chatbots.
 OpenAI has instituted a [moderation policy](https://platform.openai.com/docs/guides/moderation) and enforces it using [omni-moderation](https://platform.openai.com/docs/models/omni-moderation-latest) which supports more categorization options and multi-modal inputs.

 The moderations endpoint will flag if the message falls in any of the following categories:
 - hate — content that expresses hate toward a protected group